 The Company compares the estimated fair values of its identified reporting units to the carrying values of their net assets.
 The Company first performs a qualitative assessment to determine whether it is more likely than not that the fair values of its identified reporting units are less than their carrying values.
 If it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company performs the quantitative goodwill impairment test.
 The Company measures goodwill impairment by the amount the carrying value exceeds the fair value of a reporting unit.
 For each of the reporting units, the estimated fair value is determined utilizing the expected present value of the projected future cash flows of the reporting unit, in addition to comparisons to similar companies.
 The Company reviews its definition of reporting units annually or more frequently if conditions indicate that the reporting units may change.
 The Company evaluates its operating segments to determine if there are components one level below the operating segment level.
 A component is present if discrete financial information is available and segment management regularly reviews the operating results of the business.
 If an operating segment only contains a single component, that component is determined to be a reporting unit for goodwill impairment testing purposes.
-If an operating segment that share similar economic characteristics are aggregated and deemed to be a reporting unit for goodwill impairment testing purposes.
+If an operating segment contains multiple components, the Company evaluates the economic characteristics of these components.
+Any components within an operating segment that share similar economic characteristics are aggregated and deemed to be a reporting unit for goodwill impairment testing purposes.
 Components within the same operating segment that do not share similar economic characteristics are deemed to be individual reporting units for goodwill impairment testing purposes.

-The Company has six reporting units with goodwill subject to impairment testing.
+The Company has five reporting units with goodwill subject to impairment testing.
 The determination of the fair value of the Company's reporting units involves a number of assumptions, including the estimates of future cash flows, discount rates and market-based multiples, among others, each of which is subject to change.
 Accordingly, it is possible that changes in assumptions and the performance of certain reporting units could lead to impairments in future periods, which may be material.